ComputerScienceHouse/devcade-game-template/README.md

 Once you have a local copy of the repository, open the project in your code editor of choice.
 Make sure to rename all the `.sln` and `.csproj` file from `DevcadeGame` to the name of your game.
 After that, you are all set.

+A script is included to simplify this process.
+Run `./rename.sh YourGameName` or `./rename.sh CurrentGameName NewGameName` to rename your project.

 ### Building with build scripts

 For Linux / Mac